fl101/awardfares-blog/_posts/2022-04-06-travelling-to-malaysia-april-2022.md

 At the immigration desk I had to present the MySejahtera traveller card.
 That seemed to be the only thing they cared about.

-Furthermore, after arriving in Malaysia you have to take an arrival test within 24 hours, otherwise you will be required to undergo 5 days of home quarantine.
+Furthermore, after arriving in Malaysia you have to take an arrival antigen test within 24 hours, otherwise you will be required to undergo 5 days of home quarantine.

 There is a 24/7 [testing station](https://airport.doctor2u.my/) available at KLIA.
 It was located on the departures floor (level 5) past the L check-in counters.
 The process was quite quick since it wasn't busy.
 You can save some time by booking your test online.